Best practice for new employees is to induct them into your organisation and provide them with a copy of your workplace policies and procedures.

 Workplace policies and procedures guide various aspects of the business, outlining clear expectations and providing a consistent approach to managing workplace issues.

-The six must-have policies for your workplace are:
+The must-have policies for your workplace are:

 Workplace Health and Safety (WHS) Policy, highlighting any potential workplace risks or hazards.